LemmaEOF/aleph/README.md

     specific entrypoint, and Aleph will automagically register them for you!
 The registry identifier can be set with the annotation `@RegisteredAs`, and after all contents for an entrypoint are registered, the `Runnable` for the entrypoint will be fired.
 All registerable fields are registered in alphabetical order.
 For sanity's sake, each hook will only be loaded if a nilmod calls for it to be used.
+If you *really* want to make all hooks load no matter what, you can add `-Daleph.entrypoint.all=true` to your JVM args.
 This currently supports:
   - Blocks, via the `blocks` entrypoint
     - Block render layers annotated by `@RenderLayer`
     - Block color providers implemented on the block